wbglaeser/royalty_reporting/README.md

 In case you wish to adapt the pipeline you can change the settings in the file `dags/config/settings.py`.
 Here you can change the timeframe for running the pipeline, the scheduled interval or the address of output or input datasets.

+### Problems with permissions

+If you run into problems with permissions set on the logs try adjusting the permissions set:

+`chmod -R 755 logs/`

 ## Comments on the data

 While setting up the reporting tool I came across some small questions.
 I outline here how I dealt with them.